 The screenshot shows the ONTAP tools Manager interface.
 The top navigation bar includes the title 'ONTAP tools Manager', a user icon, and the text 'Administrator'.
 The left sidebar contains links for Overview, Alerts, Jobs, Storage backends, vCenters, Log bundles, Certificates, and Settings.
 The main content area is titled 'Overview' and includes a 'EDIT APPLIANCE SETTINGS' button.
-It features a summary card for the 'Appliance' with a 'Healthy' status icon, and a summary card for 'Alerts' showing counts for Error (3), Warning (2), and Info (5) over the last 24 hours.
-Below these are cards for 'ONTAP tools nodes' showing three nodes: nodename\01 (Online, demo\vm1), nodename\02 (Online, demo\vm2), and nodename\03 (Online, demo\vm3).
-Each node card has a 'VIEW DETAILS' link.
+It features a summary card for the 'Appliance' with a 'Healthy' status icon, showing details like Size: Small, HA: Enabled, VASA provider: Enabled, and SRA: Enabled.
+Below this is a 'VIEW DETAILS' link.
+To the right is an 'Alerts' card showing 3 errors, 2 warnings, and 5 info alerts over the last 24 hours, with a 'VIEW ALL ALERTS (43)' link.
+The bottom section is titled 'ONTAP tools nodes' and lists three nodes: nodename\01 (Online, demo\vm1), nodename\02 (Online, demo\vm2), and nodename\03 (Online, demo\vm3), each with a 'VIEW DETAILS' link.